rapidsai/cudf/cpp/docs/BENCHMARKING.md

 ## Data generation

-For generating benchmark input data, helper functions are available at [cpp/benchmarks/common/generate_input.hpp](/cpp/benchmarks/common/generate_input.hpp) .
-The input data generation happens in device, in contrast to any column_wrapper where data generation happens in the host.
+For generating benchmark input data, helper functions are available at [cpp/benchmarks/common/generate_input.hpp](/cpp/benchmarks/common/generate_input.hpp).
+The input data generation happens on device, in contrast to any `column_wrapper` where data generation happens on the host.
 * `create_sequence_table` can generate sequence columns starting with value 0 in first row and increasing by 1 in subsequent rows.
 * `create_random_table` can generate a table filled with random data.
 The random data parameters are configurable.